ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 .. code-block:: console

     export CMAKE_FLAGS="-DAPP=S2S -DCCPP_SUITES=FV3_GFS_v17_coupled_p8"

-..
-Which ocean model is it coupled to?
-All?

 To turn on debugging flags, add ``-DDEBUG=ON`` flag after ``-DAPP=S2S``.
 Users can allow verbose build messages by running: